Cupping: Ancient Treatment Offers New Hope For Pain

 Is Wet Cupping Available At Franciscan Health?

 Some providers offer wet cupping, a procedure in which they pierce your skin to allow blood to flow into the cups.
-That's not available at Franciscan.
+Wet Cupping is not available at Franciscan.

 What Conditions Can Cupping Help?